vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore my KN95 mask while in BART and while in the Quest Diagnostic building, but not for large parts of the walking journeys.

+Minor tidbits:

+* They used 5 tubes even though there were 7 tests.
+It looks like some tests got bundled togethr probably because they were related.
+* I asked the nurse how much blood would be used before she withdrew it.
+She just pointed to the tubes and left the addition of volumes to me, but she said it's not a lot of blood.
+* The blood collection was painful in the moment, but less exhausting than the blood tests in December 2016 that left me more depleted.
+* After the blood was withdrawn, the nurse suggested keeping the bandage for 15 minutes, but I kept it for a few hours.

 ### Evening laundry trip

 In the evening, around 4 PM, I went to the Laundry Room (Golden Bear),